-3.4 PROJECT RELATED GREENHOUSE GAS EMISSIONS
+3.4 PROJECT GREENHOUSE GAS EMISSIONS

-3.4.1 CONSTRUCTION EMISSIONS
+3.4.1 CONSTRUCTION-SOURCE EMISSIONS

-Construction activities associated with the Project would result in emissions of CO2 and CH4 from construction activities.
-The report 8978 Haven Ave.
-Warehouse Air Quality Impact Analysis Report, Urban Crossroads, Inc. (2018) contains detailed information regarding construction activity (28).
+Project construction activities would generate CO2 and CH4 emissions The report Desert Grove Retail Project Air Quality Impact Analysis Report (Urban Crossroads, Inc. 2018) contains detailed information regarding Project construction activities (39).

-For construction phase Project emissions, GHGs are quantified and amortized over the life of the Project.
-To amortize the emissions over the life of the Project, the SCAQMD recommends calculating the total greenhouse gas emissions for the construction activities, dividing it by a 30 year project life then adding that number to the annual operational phase GHG emissions (29).
-As such, construction emissions were amortized over a 30-year period and added to the annual operational phase GHG emissions.
+Project construction-source GHG emissions are quantified and amortized over the life of the Project.
+To amortize the emissions over the life of the Project, the SCAQMD recommends calculating the total greenhouse gas emissions for construction activities, dividing it by a 30-year project life then adding that number to the annual operational-source GHG emissions (40).
+Accordingly, within this analysis, Project construction-source emissions were amortized over a 30-year period and added to the annual operational-source GHG emissions.

-3.5 OPERATIONAL EMISSIONS
+3.5 OPERATIONAL-SOURCE EMISSIONS